alemcuevas/CloudAcademyAzureSearch/README.md

 1. Click the below button to upload the provided ARM template to the Azure portal, which is written to automatically deploy and configure the following resources:
     1. An Azure Search service, default set to [Basic](https://azure.microsoft.com/en-us/pricing/details/search/) tier.
     2. An Azure Blob Storage Account, default set to [Standard LRS](https://azure.microsoft.com/en-us/pricing/details/storage/) tier.
-    3. An Azure App Service plan, default set to [Free F1](https://azure.microsoft.com/en-us/pricing/details/app-service/plans/) tier.
+    3. An Azure App Service plan, default set to [Standard S1](https://azure.microsoft.com/en-us/pricing/details/app-service/plans/) tier.
     4. An Azure Web App Service, using the plan from # 3.
     5. An Azure Function instance, using the storage account from # 2 and the plan from # 3.
 The Azure Function will be prepublished with the code provided in this repository as part of the template deployment.
     6. A Cognitive Services account, of type [CognitiveServices](https://azure.microsoft.com/en-us/pricing/details/cognitive-services/), that will be used for billing your Cognitive Search skills usage.